 Assessment and GCSE specification:

-Students following the GCSE course will sit four examinations in listening, speaking, reading and writing with each accounting for 25% of the final grade.
+Students will sit four examinations in listening, speaking, reading and writing with each accounting for 25% of the final grade.

-More information about the new GCSE specification can be found here:
+More information about the GCSE specification can be found here:

 AQA | Languages | GCSE | German

-GCSE German clinic takes place every WEDNESDAY in L4 with Mr Leggatt.
+GCSE German clinic takes place on WEDNESDAYS (week B) with Mr Leggatt.

 AQA